zzhangjii/learning-library/lab-guides/LabGuide200.md

 ### **Step 1**: Clone the git repository

-- Clone the git repository that contains the AlphaOffice application. **Type or Copy and Paste**:
+- Clone the git repository to your newly created OCI VM.
+This repo contains support files and the AlphaOffice application.
+ **Type or Copy and Paste**:

   ```
   git clone https://github.com/derekoneil/monolithic-to-microservice.git